 Going gray is synonymous with age and wisdom.
 But sometimes, grays can come as early as when you’re a child.
-You’d be right to assume that isn’t normal, but what’s causing the grays?
-Triggers for this early decline range from autoimmune or genetic conditions to endocrine trouble or nutritional deficiencies.
-The key is to know what’s responsible and get to the root of the matter.
+Triggers for this early decline range from autoimmune or genetic conditions to nutritional deficiencies or malfunctioning thyroid.
+The key to prevention lies in eating a balanced and nutritious diet, and early identification, treatment of the underlying cause.

 Going gray is hard enough in your 30s and 40s, but for a child who starts to turn gray, things can be that much tougher.
 While this isn’t normal, the good news is that many of the underlying conditions that could be causing your child to go gray can be treated.
 By doing away with the trigger, you may be able to halt the progress of the graying or even reverse the condition in some cases.